GENERAL SCHOOL OPERATIONS

 Village students who drive their parents’ or their own automobile or motorcycle to campus must obtain permission from the principal’s office at registration each year.
 A copy of their driver’s license must also be presented and kept on file.
 Vehicles must be parked appropriately in the designated student parking area when the student arrives for school or work and are not to be driven anywhere else on campus unless granted specific permission.
 This includes other campus buildings, the field, or staff homes.
 Dormitory students may never be in or on village student vehicles at any time.
 Village students are not to take dormitory students off campus in their vehicle at any time.
 Village students riding together must have written permission on file with the principal from the parents of both the driver and passenger(s) to ride back and forth to school.

 Off campus village students may leave campus for lunch between the hours of 11:30 AM and 1:00 PM only with a letter of permission from their parents to be kept on file in the office.
 Students are allowed to take with them only one other village student of the same gender providing that permission is on file from the parents of both students.
 Village students must sign out properly in the office each time they leave campus for lunch.
 Other than lunch time, vehicles are not to be driven off campus during the school day for any reason without permission from administration.

-The Administrative Council reserves the right to revoke temporarily or permanently a student’s driving privileges on the campus and, further, to disallow any student riders at any time.
+Administration reserves the right to temporarily or permanently revoke a student’s driving privileges on the campus and, further, to disallow any student riders at any time.

 Other motorized vehicles such as dirt bikes, scooters, golf carts, etc. may not be brought to campus by students for use on campus.